Oliver Wardrop

 Wardrop also catalogued the Georgian manuscripts at the British Museum and continued to add to the Wardrop Collection of Georgian books and manuscripts at the Bodleian Library.

 In 1909 the Marjory Wardrop Fund at Oxford University was created by Wardrop after his sister's death.
 Through it, Wardrop augmented his collection, which now consists of 1,454 items, of which 215 are periodicals and 73 are series.
 Included are 74 MSS in the category of texts and collections of Georgian literature.
 Based on the legacy left by Sir John Oliver Wardrop and his sister Marjory, in 2003 the Oxford University Georgian Society was founded.

 A statue of Oliver and Marjory, by Jumber Jikia, was unveiled on 18 October 2015, during the Tbilisoba festival, in Tbilisi's Oliver Wardrop Square, which itself opened during the 2014 Tbilisoba.
 A room in the National Library in the city also bears their names.

+In 2014, the UK and Georgia inaugurated Wardrop dialogue, a format of strategic dialogue to promote strategic relations between two countries.

 In October 2019 the Europe-Georgia Institute initiated the Oliver Wardrop Discussions to bring together British and Georgian politicians and young leaders and foster dialogue and cooperation between the countries.
 The first Wardrop Discussion was held on the 22-nd of October, 2019 and featured former Georgian Ambassador to the UK Giorgi Badridze, the representative of British Liberal Democrats Imad Ahmed and the head of the Europe-Georgia Institute George Melashvili.